ilyazz/jobs/rfd/0001-job-service.md

 1. The `follow` mode is off, and the reader reaches the end of the job output file
 2. The job ended
 3. The passed context object becomes `Done`
+4. Internal error encountered, i.e. the jout output file becomes unavailable

 -------
-Job processes have the supervisor process as a parent.
+Job processes have the server process as a parent.
 If it terminates, all jobs are stopped and created artifacts, like disk files or cgroups controllers remains.
 It's not possible to restore job states after the supervisor starts again.

 ## Server